-Tom Kibble is an Emeritus Professor of Theoretical Physics at Imperial College London, and is a Fellow of the Royal Society His research interests have spanned quantum field theory, particle physics and cosmology, and his achievements have been recognized through awards including the Hughes Medal and Royal Medal, the Sakurai Prize of the American Physical Society, and a CBE.
+Tom Kibble is an Emeritus Professor of Theoretical Physics at Imperial College London, and is a Fellow of the Royal Society.
+His research interests have spanned quantum field theory, particle physics and cosmology, and his achievements have been recognized through awards including the Hughes Medal (1981) and Royal Medal (2012) of the Royal Society, the Sakurai Prize (2010) of the American Physical Society, and a CBE.